skip to Main Content

 A DIY Evening Primrose Recipe

 Many people opt to use Evening Primrose Oil.
 Extracting the oil from the seeds is complex, slow, and requires an enormous number of seeds for not all that much oil.
-As a result, buying oil is a better option.
+As a result, buying oil is a better option, with enough research backing the benefits.

 One of the easiest ways to benefit from oil from Oenothera biennis is by taking capsules that can be purchased from health care outlets.
 However, you can also apply the oil directly to your skin to boost skin health and address a host of issues including inflammation, dryness, wrinkles and fine lines, and acne.
-You could also make DIY face cream.
+You could also make a DIY face cream that is proven to be very effective to treat eczema.
+Thanks to the gamolenic acid inside evening primrose, the oil can also help deal with flaky skin and similar unwanted conditions.
+This is also possible through oral use.

 Ingredients